-Around for centuries, flat roofing has a place in modern urban environments.
+Around for centuries, flat roof construction has a place in modern urban environments.
 In Phoenix, they have survived as impressive, cost-effective and durable roofing options for homeowners.

 Flat roofs lend that unique Southwestern feel to our communities.
 Easy to repair and replace, they are common in Phoenix homes and are often used alongside pitched roofs.

-Using each of the above materials, we have built numerous flat roofing systems for satisfied homeowners across the Phoenix Valley.
+Using each of the above materials, we have built, insulated and replaced numerous flat roofing systems for satisfied homeowners across the Phoenix Valley.
 Each material has its own qualities and the best way to use them.
 While we don’t want you to get bogged down by too many details, suffice it to say that our flat roofing services are built to last in the climate and prevailing weather conditions of Phoenix.